chainstacklabs/starknet-cairo-odyssey/Article-2.md

 I hope this help you kick-start your projects in StarkNet and solve any doubts you might have about how to start developing apps in it.

-L2 solutions are becoming more and more popular and StarkNet is one of the most active ones, with Hackathons happening almost every month.
+L2 solutions are becoming more and more popular and StarkNet is one of the most active ones, with hackathons taking place almost every month.
 The team has recently launched [StarkGate](https://starkgate.starknet.io/), a bridge to move ETH to StarkNet and the adoption has been great so more applications will be available soon.